-(A) An employee who has attained permanent status in his current position may be disciplined only for cause as provided in section 110.227, Florida Statutes.
+- (A) An employee who has attained permanent status in his current position may be disciplined only for cause as provided in section 110.227, Florida Statutes.
 Reductions in base pay, demotions, involuntary transfers of more than 50 miles by highway, suspensions, and dismissals may be effected by the state at any time against any employee.
-Such actions against employees with permanent status in their current position for disciplinary reasons shall be grievable in accordance with the grievance procedure in Article 6, if the employee alleges that the action was not for just cause.
+Demotion will not be used as a form of disciplinary action for employees in the classes of Correctional Officer, Correctional Probation Officer, Correctional Probation Officer-Institution, or Institutional Security Specialist I. - (1) Such actions against employees with permanent status in their current position for disciplinary reasons may be grieved at Step 2 and processed through the Arbitration Step, in accordance with the grievance procedure in Article 6 of this Agreement, if the employee alleges that the action was not for just cause.
 However, any reduction in base pay required by the Rules of the State Personnel System shall not be grievable.
-Demotion will not be used as a form of disciplinary action for employees in the classes of Correctional Officer, Correctional Probation Officer, Correctional Probation Officer, actions against I. Disciplinary actions shall be subject to the grievance procedure as follows: